harsiz/omnidex/docs/downloading.md

 - **🔗 [Bazarr](https://www.bazarr.media/)** - Subtitle downloader for Sonarr and Radarr

 :::info
-Sonarr + Radarr + Prowlarr + Jellyfin + Real-Debrid is one of the most popular setups as its free and self hosted.
+Sonarr + Radarr + Prowlarr + Jellyfin + Real-Debrid is one of the most popular setups as it's free and self hosted.
 I would use this if i could be bothered.
 :::